Anthropology (ANTH)

 May Be Stacked With: ANTH A452

-Explores in depth cultural and ecological systems, examining sociopolitical dimensions of environmental change and ecological knowledge.
+Investigates how cultures adapt to, understand, and influence their environments.
+Explores in depth cultural and ecological systems, examining sociopolitical dimensions of environmental change and ecological knowledge systems.

 Special Note: Graduate students will be assigned more in-depth research, additional class readings and mentoring positions for undergraduates.